 CHIRP is a piece of software for Windows, Linux, and macOS, that can allow you to program your radio to set channels, change settings, among other things.
 If you have a supported radio model and a programming cable for said radio, you will have a much better time setting your channel frequencies and changing settings than trying to decipher the very cryptic short-word menu options on your radio’s screen.
 I may publish a followup post on how to program a UV-5R with CHIRP and will update this text with a link.

 Use Repeaters To Extend Your Signal #

 One thing that a lot of people starting out with Amateur Radio do is transmit through the repeaters in their area to make contacts further away than their base station antenna can transmit.
 This post is a great primer on using repeaters for VHF/UHF bands to extend your signal past line-of-sight simplex.
 Repeaterbook is a great resource that you can use to find local repeaters in your area that you can transmit and receive through.
 There is also has an app you can install on an iPhone or android device which can use your current location to find repeaters within a geographic radius, and it even works offline!
 This is useful if you are going to explore somewhere you’ve never been or simply want to know what repeaters are around you on-the-go, at any given time.

 Dive In To APRS #

 A topic that I am very interested in is GPS-powered tracking over Amateur Radio.
 I will follow-up this post with more information about this topic as I learn and apply it.
 For now, you can follow my shenanigans over on aprs.fi.

 If you’ve made it this far, the time has come: go take your exam.
-When you pass, send me your callsign on Twitter using the link below, then we can make a contact!
+When you pass, send me your callsign on Twitter using the link below, then hopefully we can make a contact one day!